dxps/java_playground/standalone-embedded-jetty-rest/readme.md

 ## Start & Play

 - Run `tech.vision8.embjetty.app.run.EmbJettyAppStart`
-- Homepage of the app is available at `http://localhost:8787`.
-This is actually the `index.html` file, present in the webapp directory.
+- Homepage of the app is available at `http://localhost:8787` whose content is actually the `index.html` file, present in the webapp directory.
 - REST services are accessible at `/api/<resource-name>`.
 - `Salutation` resource is exposed by two operations:
      - A GET to /text (`http://localhost:8787/api/hello/text`) to get the String/text version